LQTS/LQTS.github.io/M2VTP/README.md

 # Project Page

-A project page for our IROS 2023 paper "DexRepNet: Learning Dexterous Robotic Grasping Network with Geometric and Spatial Hand-Object Representation".
+A project page for our ICRA 2024 paper "Masked Visual-Tactile Pre-training for Robot Manipulation".

 # Copyright